-• The Customer
+The Customer

-- Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - Customer space restrictions continue to be the most common challenge during customer acquisition - Continual data analysis in the beginning needs to be conducted in order to ensure the battery, site nonrevenue meter, and system is operating correctly. - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - Although customer communications may clearly show anticipated benefits, including financial bill savings, customers may not have the capacity, authority or willingness to move forward with the BTM energy storage program. - Customer demand charge management requires the customer's load to be metered in parallel with their utility meter.
-This can pose a technical challenge particularly for primary metered customers. - 0 - The Market - o N/A - Utility Operations - Fire Alarm and Prevention Battery standards are still in development, which leads to design challenges at customer sites. - o Lack of proper historical data for a site can lead to sub-optimal demand charge savings - Communications are a critical factor when collecting battery performance data.
-Consistent data collection can become challenging due to communications equipment failure or lack of signal coverage and results in missing information that can impact performance decisions.
+- o Customer interest in behind-the-meter battery storage with a shared-guaranteed savings model remains strong - The specific conditions of each customer site can have a large effect on the design and permitting requirements and even the viability of installing a utility or other third-party owned battery behind the customer's meter. - Although customer communications may clearly show anticipated benefits, including financial bill savings, customers may not have the capacity, authority or willingness to move forward with the BTM energy storage program. - Customer demand charge management requires the customer's load to be metered in parallel with their utility meter.
+This can pose a technical challenge particularly for primary metered customers.

+Utility Operations

+- o Fire Alarm and Prevention Battery standards are still in development, which leads to design challenges at customer sites. - Lack of proper historical data for a site can lead to sub-optimal demand charge savings - o Consistent data collection can become challenging due to communications equipment failure or lack of signal coverage and results in missing information that can impact performance decisions. - Existing behind the meter generation which adds complexity to the design, installation, testing and commissioning of the battery site.